 Maca has grown in popularity as a natural wellness remedy in recent decades.
 It is not a newly discovered phenomenon; maca has been popular as an ingredient in Peruvian cooking for thousands of years.
-However, with growing research into the wellbeing benefits of maca, more of us are using the grounded powder of the maca root plant – which can be added to smoothies and meals – to help alleviate certain health issues and promote a general sense of wellness.
+However, with growing research into the wellbeing benefits of maca, more of us are using the grounded powder of the maca root plant – which can be added to smoothies and meals – to help alleviate certain ailments and promote a general sense of wellness.

-In this article, we take a look at what maca root is, the potential health benefits of the increasingly popular superherb, the safety and risks of adding it to your diet and how its effects may be enhanced by combining it with cannabidiol oil.
+In this article, we take a look at what maca root is, the potential wellbeing benefits of the increasingly popular superherb, the safety and risks of adding it to your diet and how its effects may be enhanced by combining it with cannabidiol oil.

 What is Maca Root?